Zeex/scite-pawn/README.md

 Installation
 ------------

-1. Copy pawn.properties to your SciTE installation directory, e.g. `C:\wscite`.
+1. Copy pawn.properties and pawn.api to your SciTE installation directory, e.g. `C:\wscite`.
 2. Copy SciTEUser.properties to your home directory.
-On Windows it's `C:\Users\your_name` (optional).
+On Windows it's usually `C:\Users\your_name` (optional).
 3. Open SciTEGlobal.properties and add `import pawn` in the end.
    This will add syntax highlighting for Pawn files (*.pwn and *.inc).